-1.2 Threatened species are maintained and protected, including the vulnerable koala species.

-1.2.1 Implement management actions for a viable koala population and to conserve and manage suitable habitat in accordance with the Koala Conservation Action Plan 2016-2021.

-- a) Continue to collaborate with research bodies, government agencies and the community to develop a robust understanding of koala population, health, ecology and movement to inform and strengthen koala conservation planning. - b) Maintain an integrated, connected, high quality network of koala habitats capable of supporting a long term, viable and sustainable population of koalas. - c) Manage the impacts of threatening processes on koala populations by undertaking on-ground works that reduce koala mortality. - d) Increase understanding, connection to, and participation in, koala conservation actions and behaviours.

-1.2.2 Enhance community education, awareness and involvement in environmental and wildlife management.

-- a) Deliver a wildlife education program through scheduled workshops and events, which includes endangered, threatened and iconic species. - b) Review and deliver the IndigiScapes workshop and event schedule to align with environmental strategies and plans, and respond to the community.

-1.3 Community and private landholder stewardship of natural assets increases.

-1.3.1 Achieve improved environmental outcomes through extension programs delivered in accordance with adopted environmental strategies and plans.

-- a) Provide extension services with private land owners and the community in accordance with identified priority areas. - b) Deliver community bushcare programs in identified priority areas.

-1.4 Visitors experience our natural assets through high standard facilities, trails, interpretation and low impact commercial ventures.

-1.4.1 Enhance the visitor experience of natural assets across Redlands Coast.

-- a) Undertake works to enhance the recreation values of all Council owned and managed conservation land. - b) Expand and enhance park experiences and opportunities for visitors.
+- 1.2 Threatened species are maintained and protected, including the vulnerable koala species. - 1.2.1 Implement management actions for a viable koala population, and conserve and manage suitable habitat, in accordance with the Redland City Council Koala Conservation Action Plan 2016-2021. - a) Continue to collaborate with research bodies, government agencies and the Redlands Coast community to develop a robust understanding of koala population, health, ecology and movement to inform and strengthen koala conservation planning. - b) Continue to support the creation of a connected, high quality network of koala habitats capable of supporting a long term, viable and sustainable population of koalas. - c) Manage the impacts of threatening processes on koala populations by undertaking works to reduce koala mortality. - d) Increase understanding, connection to, and participation in, koala conservation actions and behaviours with the community. - 1.2.2 Enhance community education, awareness and involvement in environmental and wildlife management. - a) Deliver a wildlife education program which includes endangered, threatened and iconic species. - b) Deliver IndigiScapes environment engagement activities to align with environmental strategies and plans, and respond to the Redlands Coast community. - 1.3 Community and private landholder stewardship of natural assets increases. - 1.3.1 Achieve improved environmental outcomes through extension programs delivered in accordance with adopted environmental strategies and plans. - a) Provide extension services with private land owners and the Redlands Coast community in accordance with identified priority areas. - b) Facilitate the delivery of community bushcare programs in identified priority areas. - 1.4 Visitors experience our natural assets through high standard facilities, trails, interpretation and low impact commercial ventures. - 1.4.1 Enhance the visitor experience of natural assets across Redlands Coast. - a) Undertake works to enhance the recreation values of all Redland City Council owned and managed conservation land. - b) Expand and enhance park experiences and opportunities for visitors.

-1.4.2 Continue to improve the customer experience at IndigiScapes.

-a) Complete stages two and three of the Redland IndigiScapes Centre Expansion Project.

-GREEN LIVING

-Our green living choices will improve our quality of life and our children's lives, through our sustainable and energy efficient use of resources, transport and infrastructure, and our well informed responses to risks such as climate change.
+VISION OUTCOME